 With over half a billion users under its belt, Twitter has quickly become one of the fastest growing social networks in the world.
 Time constrained individuals or people looking to share a quick thought or photo need not use Facebook.
 Twitter has all the tools they need to connect with their loved ones complete with an RSS feed.

-Tumblr might not have the clientele on par with Facebook or Twitter but it has its own fair share of dedicated followers which prefer the part blog part social network website to connect and share with their families and friends.
+Tumblr might not have the clientele on par with Facebook or Twitter but it has its own fair share of dedicated followers who prefer the part blog part social network website to connect and share with their families and friends.

 The internet has revolutionized the way people interact and connect, and social media, for now, is what makes that possible.
 Take your pick on any social networking website and chances are they will have something unique to offer.
 However facebook is good , if you are running an ad as a business.
 Driving traffic from facebook to your website is easy compared to other alternatives.
 Otherwise you can easily opt out facebook and switch over to an another alternative if you are just willing to socialize yourself.

 Posted by bakulsengal Bakul Sengal